Sican culture: Funerary practices

 Excavations of religious sites have revealed much about the funerary practices of the Sicán people.
 These funerary practices have helped anthropologists understand the broader organization and structure of Sicán society and religion.
 Most of the evidence for these funerary practices has been based on excavations carried out at the Huaca Loro site in the city of Poma, located at Batán Grande, in La Leche Valley, by Izumi Shimada and the SAP.

 First of all, the funerary practices at Huaca Loro reflect the social differentiation and hierarchy present Sicán society.
 This social stratification is revealed in varying burial types and practices, along with accompanying grave goods.
+Heavily decorated silver drinking vessels, including beakers, have also been identified among elite Sicán grave goods and were likely used in ceremonial drinking practices associated with funerary rituals.

 The most obvious difference in burial type based on social hierarchy was that commoners were buried in simple, shallow graves on the peripheries of the monumental mounds while the elite of Sicán society were buried in deep shaft tombs beneath monumental mounds, as shown in the East and West tombs at Huaca Loro.
 Secondly, it was found that one's social status was also a determinant of the burial position of the body; seated, extended, or flexed.
 For example, bodies of the High Elite were always buried in the seated position, while commoners could be buried in a seated, extended, or flexed position (Nickle Arts Museum 2006, p.
 87; Shimada et al. 2004).